Skip To Content

 Evidence of Complainant’s Sexual History

-14.5.1 In proceedings relating to allegations of sexual abuse or other sexual misconduct, evidence that the complainant has engaged in sexual activity, whether with the member or with any other person, is not admissible to support an inference that, by reason of the sexual nature of that activity, the complainant is:
+14.5.1 In proceedings relating to allegations of sexual abuse or other sexual misconduct, evidence that the complainant has engaged in sexual activity, whether with the registrant or with any other person, is not admissible to support an inference that, by reason of the sexual nature of that activity, the complainant is:

 1. more likely to have consented to the sexual activity that forms the subject matter of the allegations; or